What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 Changes in mental health

 When the layers above go unrecognised long enough, they can develop into clinically significant mental health concerns.
-This includes patterns of delusional thinking reinforced by an AI's tendency to agree, dissociation and difficulty distinguishing AI-mediated reality from lived reality, addictive attachment to a tool or persona, and social anxiety that grows as human contact is gradually replaced.
+This includes patterns of delusional thinking reinforced by an AI's tendency to agree, dissociation and difficulty distinguishing AI-generated reality from lived reality, addictive attachment to a tool or persona, and social anxiety that grows as human contact is gradually replaced.
 At this layer, support typically benefits from input beyond self-awareness — from practitioners, communities, and people who can see what the individual may no longer see clearly.

 Crisis